wix-incubator/wix-http-testkit/WEBSERVER.md

     val someHandler = // create your own val anotherHandler = // create your own

-    val server = aStubWebServer.build
-                               .addHandler(someHandler)                  // add one
+    val server = aStubWebServer.addHandler(someHandler)                  // add one
-                               .addHandlers(someHandler, anotherHandler) // add more than one handler
+                               .addHandlers(someHandler, anotherHandler) // add more than one handler .build
                                .start()